georgefst/monpad/README.md

 There is currently no Windows support, but [it's very much on the roadmap](https://github.com/georgefst/monpad/issues/5).

+## Issues

+- It is best to wait around a second after the webpage finishes loading, before interacting with the controller.
+This is likely due to a bug in `libevdev`, or its Haskell bindings.
+See [here](https://github.com/georgefst/monpad/issues/2).

 # Contributing

 Get involved!
 I'm particularly looking for someone who's keen on adding Windows support, since I don't currently have a Windows PC to test on.